Ukraine: Russian shelling damaged nuclear plant power lines

 In announcing Russia was rejoining the pact, Putin said Moscow had received assurances that Ukraine wouldn’t use the humanitarian corridors to attack Russian forces.
 He warned that Russia reserves the right to withdraw again if Kyiv breaks its word.

-Kremlin spokesman Dmitry Peskov cautioned on Thursday that Russia’s decision to rejoin doesn’t mean that the deal will be extended after Nov.
+Kremlin spokesman Dmitry Peskov cautioned Thursday that Russia’s decision to rejoin ddid not mean the deal would be extended after Nov.
 19.

 “Before making a decision to continue, of course, we will need to give an overall assessment of the effectiveness of the deal,” Peskov told journalists.

 Russia had suspended its participation in the grain deal over the weekend, citing an alleged drone attack against its Black Sea fleet in Crimea.
-Ukraine didn’t claim responsibility for an attack and Zelenskyy said Wednesday that Moscow’s return to the agreement showed “Russian blackmail did not lead to anything.”
+Ukraine didn’t claim responsibility for an attack, and Zelenskyy said Wednesday that Moscow’s return to the agreement showed “Russian blackmail did not lead to anything.”

 Ukrainian Foreign Minister Dmytro Kuleba told Spanish radio station Cadena SER that Ukraine has never used the grain corridor for military purposes, claiming that “people of goodwill” were behind the attack.

-In Moscow, the Russian Foreign Ministry summoned U.K. Ambassador Deborah Bronnert on Thursday, saying she was called in connection with the alleged participation of British instructors in the Oct.
-29 attack by drones on Black Sea fleet facilities in Sevastopol in Crimea.
+In Moscow, the Russian Foreign Ministry summoned British Ambassador Deborah Bronnert on Thursday, saying she was called in connection with the alleged participation of British instructors in the Oct.
+29 attack by drones on Black Sea fleet facilities in Sevastopol, Crimea.
 Bronnert made no comment upon leaving the ministry after a meeting that lasted about a half-hour.

 Russian Foreign Minister Sergey Lavrov said Thursday he hadn’t seen progress regarding the export of Russian fertilizers and grain, despite the reimplementation of the Ukrainian part of the U.N.-sponsored grain deal.